 ProjectLibre is considered one of the best open-source project management tools.
 It was created by the founders of OpenProj and continually gains popularity.
 In the following article, we will show you how to create your first project in ProjectLibre.
 This tutorial will give you a sense of ProjectLibre’s basic functions.
 Our objective is to explain how you can use this program with ease; it is not an explanation of project management methodology for projects.

 ProjectLibre could be the first project management tool that you use, and therefore, it’s worth mentioning that nearly all data is entered in tables as rows, like Excel.
-And after all of it’s entered, diagrams, Gantt Charts and a WBS (Work Breakdown Structure) generate automatically.
-No need to draw the diagrams yourself, all you have to do is clearly define your project, and enter your project-data correctly.
+And after all of it is entered, diagrams, Gantt charts, and a work breakdown structure (WBS) are automatically generated.
+No need to draw the diagrams yourself, all you have to do is clearly define your project, and enter your project data correctly.

 Read more: Top 10 Open Source Project Management Software Picks